 Ms. Sanford’s practice also focuses on real estate development and land use planning, including California Environmental Quality Act (CEQA) compliance and obtaining entitlements from local planning agencies.
 This work includes brownfield redevelopment and frequent interaction with consultants and environmental regulators on soil and groundwater remediation issues.
 She negotiates environmental indemnities and insurance for remediation costs and pollution liability.
 She regularly advises clients on the risk allocation and due diligence areas of all types of real property developments and transactions.

 Ms. Sanford is deeply committed to her pro bono real estate and land use transactional practice, where she assists nonprofits in acquiring, leasing, developing and preserving land.
 Her clients include park development, community development and affordable housing organizations such as the Downtown Women’s Center, T.R.U.S.T.
 South LA and the Los Angeles River Revitalization Corporation.
-In 2010, she represented the Charles Drew University of Science and Medicine in its bond financing workout and the restructuring of its board of directors.
 She also represents high profile non-profit organizations such as the Liberty Hill Foundation, Heal the Bay and Homeboy Industries in lease negotiations.

-She is a founder and former chair of the board of directors of the Los Angeles Neighborhood Land Trust, a nonprofit that converts blighted parcels of land into neighborhood parks, gardens and community centers.
-Its mission is that “every child should be able to walk to a park.”
-Ms. Sanford also serves on the executive committee of the Central City Association and the executive committee of the Real Estate Section of the Los Angeles County Bar, and previously served as president of the City of Los Angeles Environmental Affairs Commission.
+Ms. Sanford is a founder and former chair of the board of directors of the Los Angeles Neighborhood Land Trust, a nonprofit that converts blighted parcels of land into neighborhood parks, gardens and community centers.
+She also serves as the treasurer of the Real Property Section Executive Committee of the Los Angeles County Bar Association, and previously served as president of the City of Los Angeles Environmental Affairs Commission.

 Ms. Sanford graduated from UCLA School of Law, where she completed the program in Public Interest Law and Policy, chaired the Public Interest Law Foundation and was a Hagman Land Use and Planning Scholar.
-Ms. Sanford joined Munger Tolles in 2005 after completing a term as a judicial extern for Judge Stephen Reinhardt of the U.S. Circuit Court of Appeals for the Ninth Circuit.
-Before attending law school, Ms. Sanford worked for three years on urban environmental policy matters at the Environmental Defense Fund.
+Ms. Sanford joined Munger Tolles after completing a term as a judicial extern for Judge Stephen Reinhardt of the U.S. Circuit Court of Appeals for the Ninth Circuit.
+Before attending law school, Ms. Sanford worked on urban environmental policy matters at the Environmental Defense Fund.